hendelbah/portfolio/cellular_automaton/README.md

     When button is pressed, initial grid will be generated, and scaled image of it will appear sideways.
 Click somewhere on this image to put initial fire there, then program will generate the GIF and save it.
-    Note that GIF generation can take some time/
+    Note that GIF generation can take some time.